yungalyx/react-beautiful-dnd-puppies/README.md

 <p> aside from learning quite a lot about styling, javascript box models, and layouts.
 I learned about styling conflicts... which are going to be invisible and frustrating if you haven't added color swatches.
 This debug was only possible as I learned more and more about css styling conventions. </p>

 <h3> Areas of strength </h3>

-**Strength 1**: Manipulating / iterating over lists
+**Strength #1:** Manipulating / iterating over lists
 <p> Parsing the json data from fetch api, manipulating them so React components can be built with them(see Challenge# 1), and finally mapping an array into another json object for download.
-There was a lot of mistakes that could be made while going through these iterations but I was able to overcome these challenges by being careful, console.logging the results, and making sure I 'copied' data before mutating them. </p>
+There was a lot of mistakes that could be made while going through these iterations but I was able to overcome these challenges by breaking up the reordering process into multiple helper functions, console.logging the results, and making sure I 'copied' data before mutating them. </p>

+    // API gave names in keys
+    {"message":
+       {"affenpinscher":[],
+        "african":[],
+        "airedale":[],
+        ...}}

+     // i parsed the data into this for easier access and manipulation state = {
+           loading: true,
+           list1: [...],
+           list2: [ {id: 1, name: "affenpinscher"},
+                    {id: 2, name: "african"},
+                    ...]};

+      // and reordering to this form everytime 'save' is pressed, required multiple map functions “dogBreeds”: {
+         “breed1Total”: {this.state.list1.length}
+         “breed2Total”: {this.state.list2.length},
+         “breed1Rank”: {
+               “rank1”: {...